runzeni/runzeni.github.io/misc/colorimetry/module-1-physics-psychophysics.md

     </p>

     <p>
-      When we talk about a light source on set, we usually describe it with a single number: <strong>Correlated Color Temperature (CCT)</strong>, like "3200K".
+      When we talk about a light source on set, we usually describe it with a single number: <mark>Correlated Color Temperature (CCT)</mark>, like "3200K".
 This is a dangerous oversimplification.
 CCT only tells you the <em>color</em> of the light, not the <em>quality</em> of the spectrum.
 To see the quality, we need the <strong>Spectral Power Distribution (SPD)</strong>.
     </p>

     <h3>The LED Problem: Continuous vs. Discontinuous</h3>